-A 10kg weight is attached to the strap and is dropped from .5m to make sure they don’t come off.
+A 10kg weight is attached to the strap and dropped from .5m to ensure they don’t come off.

-Then a 10kg weight is dropped from .75m to check for damage and stretching, it must also be able to open and close as normal.
+Then a 10kg weight is dropped from .75m to check for damage and stretching; it must also open and close as normal.

 Modular helmets are tested in both the Open and Full-face configurations.

 The deformation test is a new process for ECE 22.06.

 Two plates will be placed on either side of the helmet, and pressure applied to a total application of 630 N.

 Then two plates will be placed at the front and back of the helmet, and the same amount of pressure applied (using a different test helmet).

 They must deform less than 40mm when under maximum pressure load and only 15mm under a pressure load of 30N, the minimum pressure applied.

 An appropriate number of reflective stickers either need to be applied to the helmet or supplied with the helmet as long as specific instructions are provided as to where they need to be applied and what size is required.

 New scope has been added to the Regulations for additional accessories manufacturers may decide to integrate into their helmets.